TarrySingh/Artificial-Intelligence-Deep-Learning-Machine-Learning-Tutorials/DataScience-Learning-Path.md

 - The Math you need
 - The Machine Learning landscape
 - More fundamentals
+- On to Plateau 2
 #### Data Visualization
 - xxxx
 - yyyy
 - zzzz
 - vvvv
+- On to Plateau 3

 #### Machine learning
 - Introduction